exercism/docs/building/tooling/test-runners/interface.md

 All roads lead to Rome and there is no prescribed pattern to arrive at this.
 There are several approaches taken so far:

-- Auxillary JSON files compiled manually, merged with test results during the test run-time.
+- Auxiliary JSON files compiled manually, merged with test results during the test run-time.
 - Automated static analysis of the test suite, merged with test results during the test run-time.
   - This may be accomplished by AST analysis or text-parsing